Will I qualify for financial aid?

 How Do I Apply for Summer State Work Study?

-To determine your eligibility for the 2015 summer state work study program, you must complete the 2015-16 FAFSA.
-State Work Study is available only to Washington residents returning to PLU for the 2015-16 academic year with sufficient financial need.
+To determine your eligibility for the 2016 summer state work study program, you must complete the 2016-17 FAFSA or he 2016-17 WASFA (if an undocumented Washington resident).
+State Work Study is available only to Washington residents returning to PLU for the 2016-17 academic year with sufficient financial need.
 Summer State Work Study may reduce your fall/spring aid eligibility because the program expects you to save 40% of your gross summer SWSP earnings as a resource for your fall/spring education expenses.
 If interested, complete the Referral Agreement for SWSP with your employer and return it to the Financial Aid Office or the Student Services Center.
 Please note that funding for the SWS program is subject to state appropriation.
 SWSP availability will be determined by the dollar amount awarded to PLU by the state.

 Student & Parent Loans